 Yes.
-With Seniors Landlords Insurance, you can cancel your policy at any time by contacting us.
-If you’ve already paid a yearly premium, you will receive a refund less the cost of cover up to the point of cancellation.
-You can also cancel your policy for a full refund within 14 days of purchasing if you are not completely satisfied, provided you have not made a claim in this time.
+With Seniors Landlords Insurance, you can cancel your policy by contacting us.
+If you’ve already paid a yearly premium, we’ll refund the full amount less the amount covering the period you’re insured for and any government or statutory charges we’re unable to recover.
+You can also cancel your policy for a full refund, less any unrecoverable government or statutory charges, within 14 days of purchasing if you’re not completely satisfied, provided you haven’t made a claim in this time.

 How do I pay my premiums?

 You can easily pay your premiums by credit card or direct debit from your bank account.
 You can also set the frequency of premium payments to suit you, be it monthly or annually.
 Please note, you will pay less by paying annually.